Faculty and Staff

 Dr Njoki Chege

-Dr Chege is the Director, Innovation Centre at the Graduate School of Media and Communications- Aga Khan University.
-The Innovation Centre is aimed at enhancing media viability in East Africa.
-Based in Nairobi, the center provides training, coaching and mentorship to media innovators in Kenya, Uganda and Tanzania.
+Dr Chege is the Director, Media Innovation Centre.
+The Centre is aimed at enhancing media viability in East Africa.
+Based in Nairobi, the centre provides training, coaching and mentorship to media innovators in Kenya, Uganda and Tanzania.
 Njoki has over 9 years' experience in the media as a journalist, columnist and editor.
 As the Editor, Lifestyle (Pishi) at Nation Media Group, she was responsible for Pishi, an innovative lifestyle content project.
 Her research interests focus on media innovation and sustainability.
 She has previously taught graduate courses at Daystar University.

-Hesbon is a Research Associate at Aga Khan University’s Media Innovation Center and an adjunct lecturer at the Graduate School of Media and Communications.
+Hesbon is a Research Associate at the Media Innovation Centre and an adjunct lecturer at the Graduate School of Media and Communications.
 His areas of expertise include media viability, the role model of the media in a multi-ethnic democracy, political communication and the political economy of the media.

 A PhD candidate in political communication, Hesbon has ten years of university teaching and research experience.
 He has co-authored two publications in the field of journalism and media studies.